Someone on our Team was at a spa during the holidays and indulged in a professional massage. Apparently, massage does release trauma and emotion!

 Is this religion—or is it being part of something bigger... as in being a part of community?

-The doctors propose that it is emotional support, physical and intellectual intimacy as well as deeper social ties to family that can lower blood pressure, etc..
+The doctors propose that it is emotional support, physical and intellectual intimacy as well as deeper social ties to family that can lower blood pressure, and create optimal health.

-The quality of relationships and overall self-care--leads to empowerment of health.
+The quality of relationships and overall self-care leads to empowerment for health.

 Long-term marriage has been associated with better mental health too:

-Such qualities and ways of being seem to affect health both mental and physical as well as leading to longevity.
+Such qualities and ways of being seem to affect health both mental and physical as well as lead to longevity.

 Gratitude and optimism are correlates of good health.

 Optimism[iii] is correlated with better mental health especially depression and suicidal ideation.
-Optimism is associated with better physical health than pessimism.
+Optimism is associated with better physical health than pessimism is.

 Optimism facilitates promotion of a healthy lifestyle--the impact for older people especially includes: no smoking, moderate drinking only, regular exercise, etc..

-One study of 545 men ages 64-87 over a period of 15 years saw a significant inverse relationship between optimism and death with a 50% reduced risk of death from optimistic individuals.
+One study of 545 men (age 64-87-over a period of 15 years) saw a significant inverse relationship between optimism and death with a 50% reduced risk of death from optimistic individuals.

-Gratitude[iv], thank you’ s—these provide many benefits to health as well including:
+Gratitude[iv] and thank you’ s—provide many benefits to health as well including:

 If couples can be optimistic and grateful, perhaps these significant ways of being can affect their health and their longevity.